wwuoti/blog/src/posts/blog/reaper-wayland.md

 After a while of development, I'm greeted with the x-axis being offset by 857 pixels.
 And this time it doesn't matter if I move the sway window to a nother display.
 Neither does it make any difference if I launch sway as a separate session, the x-axis offset still persists.

  This seems to be some GDK oddity.
-Even though the window placement changes, the `x_root` and `y_root` never change according to that.
-So GDK thinks the Reaeper
+Even though the window placement changes, the `x_root` and `y_root` never change.
+So GDK thinks the parent window never moves, and as such the root coordinates are incorrect.

-But then again, some day after restarting REAPER (without doing a clean build!)
+But then again, some day after restarting Reaper (without doing a clean build!)
 GDK just happens to set the offset correctly.

 What a bug.
+On the bright side, you'll be fine if you don't use scaling.

 <!--
 I think I heard some harsh things on implementing scaling on win32.
 Maybe Reaper's forums or something.
 But I get it now.
 -->

-Unfortunately these screen updates aren't even the biggest problem, there's still more to come.

 ### Popups opening in incorrect places